oceanprotocol/docs/discover/faq.md

 <summary>Is there a real-time bot that tracks dataset sales on Ocean Protocol?</summary>

 Not to our knowledge.
-If you find something, please share it with us 🙃
+If you find something, please share it with us 🙃 ( we should remove this question as well. imo, we should remove those questions for which we ddont have the clear answers)
 </details>

 <details>